Jared-Prime/codestar-ruby-lambda-api-example/README.md

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
 You can find instructions in the AWS CodeStar user guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo.

-1. Create a Python virtual environment.
-This virtual environment allows you to isolate this project and install any packages you need without affecting the system Python installation.
+1. Create a Ruby virtual environment.
+This virtual environment allows you to isolate this project and install any packages you need without affecting the system Ruby installation.
 At the terminal, type the following command:

-        $ virtualenv .venv

-2. Activate the virtual environment:

-        $ source .venv/bin/activate
+        $ rbenv local 2.7

 3. Install the SAM CLI.
 For details see https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html